imxiejie/ThinkVim/README.md

 **_3._** if you see the coc extesions installed success in your vim commandline .Congratulations‼️

-## PluginsDetail

-Check this [wiki page](https://github.com/hardcoreplayers/ThinkVim/wiki/Plugins-Detail) to know all plugins that thinkvim installed.

-## Tutorial
+## Quick Start

-- check the [tutorial](/tutorial/tutorial.md) to know more about ThinkVim
+Check the [thinkvim wiki](https://github.com/hardcoreplayers/ThinkVim/wiki) to know how to use this.

 ## Backers